FeatureBaseDB/www/content/blog/terraform-experiment.md

 is destroyed.
 I usually capture the major focus of the experiement in notes, but later I realize that I missed something that was contained in the output of a command or even what commands I actually executed.
-So following the [grunt work principle](http://www.jasontconnell.com/comment/grunt-work-principle) work principle, this task must be automated.
+So following the [grunt work principle](http://www.jasontconnell.com/comment/grunt-work-principle) this task must be automated.

 ### Setup
 First, install the awesome Terraform, a cloud provisioning tool from